Published On: Aug 11 2014 08:12:51 PM CDTUpdated On: Aug 11 2015 02:38:50 PM CDT

 Williams returned to TV in 2013 with the sitcom "The Crazy Ones," co-starring with Sarah Michelle Gellar, although the series was canceled after one season.

-Williams also starred in the "The Angriest Man in Brooklyn" this year.
+Williams also starred in the "The Angriest Man in Brooklyn" in 2014.

-See how celebrities are reacting to Williams' death on Twitter.
+See how celebrities reacted to Williams' death on Twitter.